 - Coconut - I used desiccated coconut (the finely grated stuff).
 But if you would like a chunkier cookie, you can use shredded coconut instead.

 - Pecans - We'll be chopping the pecans up, so you don't need whole pecan halves for this recipe.
-It can be nice to save a few whole pecans for the top of the cookies though.
+To add a special touch, you can save a few whole pecans for the top of the cookies.

 See recipe card for quantities.

-- Cream butter, white sugar, and brown sugar together in a mixing bowl.
-You can use a stand mixer with a paddle attachment or an electric mixer, or you can just do this by hand with a wooden spoon.
+Cream butter, white sugar, and brown sugar together in a mixing bowl.
+You can use a stand mixer with a paddle attachment, an electric mixer, or you can mix this by hand with a wooden spoon.
 You don't want to overbeat the butter and sugars, just enough so they are creamed together and slightly fluffy.

-- Add the eggs and vanilla and beat those in too until incorporated.
+Add the eggs and vanilla and beat them in until incorporated.

-- Add the flour mixture to the batter and mix together until a soft dough forms.
+Add the flour mixture to the batter and mix until a soft dough forms.

-- Add the coconut and chopped pecans and mix them in until evenly distributed.
-The pecans should be chopped roughly and not too fine, as we want nice big chunks of pecan in the cookies.
+Add the coconut and chopped pecans and mix them in until evenly distributed.
+The pecans should be chopped roughly but not too finely, as we want nice big chunks of pecan in the cookies.

 Variations